What Is Vapor Compression Distillation?

 Benefits of MECO Vapor Compression Systems

 The MECO VC features its patented technology, the GII Centurbo™ Compressor.
-This directly driven variable-speed motor eliminates belt drives, gear transmissions and flex couplings.
-Vapor compression distiller bearings are cooled with air and lubricated intermittently with oil.
+This directly driven variable-speed compressor eliminates the additional parts, maintenance and ineffencies associated with belt drives, gear transmissions and flex couplings.
+The motor is liquid cooled and incorporates minimum quantity lubrication technology.
 There’s no recirculating oil system with filters, coolers, pumps, plumbing, valves and instrumentation.
 No oil and filter changes.
 Maintenance goes down.
 Efficiency and reliability go up.
 You get longer runtime and fewer headaches.

 The energy consumption of your distiller represents the largest expenditure over its lifetime.
 MECO VC plants are the most energy efficient in the industry.
 Given the same feed water temperature, discharge temperatures and flow rates, the steam consumption of VC distillation plants should nearly be identical and significantly less than other conventional distillation methods.
 However, MECO’s large surface area evaporators use less electrical power, translating to the lowest cost per thousand gallons produced.